-If you own a factory or warehouse, you need to make use of a number of different implements in order to move items and inventory from place to place.
+If you own a factory or warehouse, you need to use a number of different implements in order to move items and inventory.

 One modern implement to help you do so is the VRC, or vertical reciprocating conveyor.
 These conveyors are designed to move items up and down to different levels of storage.
 Making use of mechanical and hydraulic mechanisms, they are, in essence, elevators for inventory.

 There are a number of benefits offered by vertical conveyors that you won’t find in other such implements.
 They are as follows: